What is UDS Reporting in Healthcare? Everything You Need to Know

 5. Enhanced Performance Monitoring

-- Preventive care measures (e.g., cancer screenings, vaccinations).
+• Preventive treatment measures (e.g., cancer screenings, vaccinations).

-By continuously tracking and improving these KPIs, health centers can enhance service quality and maintain a competitive edge.
+By continuously tracking and improving these KPIs, healthcare institutions may maintain a competitive edge and improve the quality of their services.

 6. Public Health Insights & Trends